Crescent Point Energy Corp.'s (CPG) Stock: A 61.03% Annual Performance Rate

 The stock of Crescent Point Energy Corp.
-(CPG) has gone down by -1.03% for the week, with a -12.04% drop in the past month and a -6.10% drop in the past quarter.
-The volatility ratio for the week is 3.02%, and the volatility levels for the past 30 days are 3.05% for CPG.
-The simple moving average for the last 20 days is -4.15% for CPG stock, with a simple moving average of -6.09% for the last 200 days.
+(CPG) has gone up by 1.05% for the week, with a -7.42% drop in the past month and a -2.42% drop in the past quarter.
+The volatility ratio for the week is 2.60%, and the volatility levels for the past 30 days are 3.04% for CPG.
+The simple moving average for the last 20 days is -2.09% for CPG stock, with a simple moving average of -5.72% for the last 200 days.

 Is It Worth Investing in Crescent Point Energy Corp.
 (NYSE: CPG) Right Now?